|Jeff Alcantar APAC's Web Chair|

 IN 2002, he received the CPD’s third highest award, the Superintendent's Award of Merit, presented by Superintendent Terry Hilliard and Mayor Richard M. Daley for his efforts.
 During his time as a police officer, Alcantar received many other recognitions and awards.

-AFTER NINE years of employment with the CPD, Alcantar decided to seek employment with UIC.
+AFTER NEARLY TEN years of employment with the CPD, Alcantar decided to seek employment with UIC.
 In 2001, he joined OBFS, BIS.
 His job was to maintain the UIC OBFS Local Area Network.
 This accorded him the opportunity to meet many OBFS personnel and take care of their business needs.
 In 2006, he worked with a team to build a stable accessible OBFS web environment used by OBFS, University Administration, University personnel, and vendors.
 The OBFS website has more than 2,900 visits a day, up from 500 when started.